Phase 1B – Southern Tinamba Modernisation

 Who will be responsible for private assets which are damaged by construction?

-All due care will be taken to avoid any damage to private assets, however this is sometimes unavoidable.
-Where any damage occurs, the construction contractor will be required to reinstate any damage caused to pre-existing condition as a minimum.
+All due care will be taken to avoid any damage to private assets.
+Where any damage occurs, the construction contractor will be required to reinstate to the pre-existing condition.
+The contractor is required to record the condition of on-farm assets prior to construction.
 Any private assets on our pipeline alignment will be identified and discussed during customer consultation.
 Private Works Licensing will be assessed on an as needs basis.

 Once the pipeline is installed are there any restrictions on what I can do on the land above it?